Tuck-Williamson/skills-github-pages/index.md

 ## Office Hours
 **Please check here prior to making a trip to my office.**

-I **will** update my office hours throughout the semester specifically after the first couple of weeks when I have determined what works best with my classes and assignments and for you.
+I **will** update my office hours throughout the semester specifically after the first couple of weeks when I have determined what works best for you, and for with my classes/assignments.

 If you are already at Harbor Walk and want to drop by during my office hours feel free.